-This is a share of the Growing Healthy course developed and taught by Beverly and Geoff Buckley, formerly living on a property on Mt Tamborine in Queensland; now deceased.
+This is a share of the Growing Healthy course developed and taught by Beverly Buckley, formerly living on a property on Mt Tamborine in Queensland.
 I did this course through the year of 2010-2011, developing a productive garden bed in a paddock at Glendale Farm.
 Since then I have had the knowledge and opportunity to help create a more productive and beautiful garden in Berowra, called Binnowee Community Garden.
-Now I would like to disperse this information to help others be newly creative and productive in their own spaces, creating surplus for self-sufficiency and for sharing.
+Beverley Buckley has given me permission to disperse this information to help others be newly creative and productive in their own spaces, creating surplus for self-sufficiency and for sharing.

-I want to give credit to Beverly and Geoff Buckley for their life work.
+I want to give credit to Beverly Buckley for her work.
 I share it here for no personal financial game; only to assist others to come into this space of co-creation while finding our way through this painful, chaotic time.

 Know that I did all the learning exercises and am happy to talk to share insights and experiences.